betzuka/laserlevel/README.md

 `mvn package`

 You may have to run this twice.
-Note that it will download the collosal OpenCV package then repackage everyting in a single jar which will be about 100Mb.
+Note that it will download the colossal OpenCV package then repackage everyting in a single jar which will be about 100Mb.
+I will endeavour to remove the OpenCV dependency as it is only used to read the webcam.

 ## Running